canonical/ossa/wip/README.md

 ### Usage

-* There is only one option/argument required for ossa-lite.sh
+* There is only one option/argument required for cvescan-file.sh
 	* The path of the manifest file

 ```